-Healthcare is the largest employer in the United States had a total expense of $3.65 trillion in 2019.
+Healthcare is the largest employer in the United States and has a total expense of $3.65 trillion in 2019.

 Medicine and its activities are the single largest employer in the United States.
 The U.S. Department of Labor reports that just over 34 million are employed in the Education and Health Services industry which is nearly double that of the second-place industry, Retail.
 Unsurprisingly, this aspect of the United States economy has one of the most significant cash flows seen in modern industry, with 2019 healthcare expenses ringing in at $3.65 trillion.